jamesbuckett/ckad-bootcamp/02-kubernetes-configuration.md

 xx

-> Problem Statement: I want to protect my application from run-away memory leaks
+> Problem Statement:  I want to prevent resource contention and "land grabs" by controlling how much CPU or memory an application can consume.
 >
-> tl;dr – CPU and Memory constraints for your whole microservice application
+> tl;dr – CPU and Memory constraints for the namespace

 kubernetes.io bookmark: [Create a ResourceQuota](https://kubernetes.io/docs/tasks/administer-cluster/manage-resources/quota-memory-cpu-namespace/#create-a-resourcequota)